Great Partnership or the downfall of the common REALTOR?

 Online Real Estate Resources

 Many real estate brokers now take advantage of technology to assist their customers.
-Sites specializing in specific real estate markets such as Lakeview Homes For Sale or Granbury Homes for Sale or Picayune homes for sale have found great success in providing search tools, real estate education, home value tools and community information to their customers while holding a consistent branding.
+Sites specializing in specific real estate niches such as Boston Brownstones or Beachfront condos or Granbury Homes for Sale or even smaller cities such as Picayune have found great success in providing search tools, real estate education, home value tools and community information to their customers while holding a consistent branding.

 What has to happen is a hybrid model; one that provides a best of both worlds approach.
 By using the local REALTORS’ expertise and people skills along with the power of the internet; Real Estate agents will always play a role in the real estate buying process.
 It is not about whether the internet is going to make them obsolete, but more about finding a value proposition that allows them to give consumers their expertise in a tech-driven marketplace.

 Most home buyers still want the one on one time with a professional.
 They want to be led through their potential new home, shown the amenities, and be educated on the process.
 Consumers are going to do their research online, that’s inevitable, but we all want the human touch that comes with a personal relationship with a trusted REALTOR.
 By availing themselves of the extraordinary powers of the internet, REALTORS can provide their clients with the information they crave while being there on a personal level when the client is ready for it.